We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 Get a reward from us before you go

 We really appreciate tenants who look after their homes and who have trouble-free tenancies.
-To reward you for this, when you end your tenancy you can claim up to £100 from us.
+To reward you for this, when you end your tenancy you can claim up to £150 from us if you have met the full 8 qualification criteria, which are:

-- Given us a final meter reading and told us who supplies your gas and electricity (you must also give the suppliers your meter readings)
+- You have given us a final meter reading and told us who supplies your gas and electricity (you must also give the suppliers your meter readings)

 - Cleared the house of furniture, belongings and rubbish